From our private database of 28,500+ case briefs...

 Facts

-Knapp (defendant) was on trial for murder.
-The prosecution claimed that he aided and abetted another man, Crowninshield, who had actually, physically committed the murder.
-To prove Knapp’s guilt, the prosecution had to prove Crowninshield’s guilt, but Crowninshield committed suicide prior to trial.
-The prosecution introduced Crowninshield’s suicide as evidence that he committed the murder.
+John Francis Knapp (defendant) was on trial for the murder of Joseph White.
+The prosecution (plaintiff) claimed that Knapp aided and abetted another man, Crowninshield, who had actually committed the act that killed White.
+The prosecution thus needed to show Crowninshield's guilt in order to prove Knapp's guilt, but Crowninshield had committed suicide prior to trial.
+The prosecution introduced Crowninshield’s suicide as evidence that Crowninshield committed the murder.
+During closing arguments, the lead prosecutor, Daniel Webster, explained why Crowninshield's suicide should be considered probative evidence of Crowninshield's guilt.

 Rule of Law